KISSIMMEE, Fla. – It hasn’t been the easiest road to here for George Cunningham.

 It’s all fun and games until your dreams come true!
 Congratulations to my daddy @georgewyatts the Professional Golfer and my role model!
 I hope to be as determined, disciplined, patient, and most of all as brave as you to reach all my goals in life!
 Thank you for teaching me to hit all the eagles and never settle for par 🏌🏻♂️

 Cunningham found out he would be a father the summer before he started college.
 His immediate reaction was shock, and it took some time to adjust.
-The parents-to-be did consider adoption for their future daughter’s sake – figuring she might be better off with a married, financially secure couple.
+The parents-to-be did consider all of the options for the best interests of their future daughter.
+A difference of opinion formed, eventually leading to a break up.

 “I was struggling mentally.
 I blocked it out of my mind.
 In my mind, I was like, ‘I’ll never get to see (Charlotte),’ ” Cunningham said.
 “I blocked it completely out of my mind, dove into golf, I didn’t have friends, didn’t talk to anybody.
 I just really was to myself a lot because it’s like I was just trying to shut so much of my life out that it’s like it was shutting everyone else around me out.”

 Understandably, his game suffered.
 George fought a tailbone injury on top of his dwindling motivation and came close to quitting the team his sophomore year.